knifecake/django-anchor/README.md

 - **Optimized storage.** Deduplicates files for optimized storage
 - **Display files in templates.** Render resized thumbnails and optimized versions of your images in templates via a template tag.
-- **Reduce external dependencies.** Django attachments doesn't need any external services and works Django's local file storage.
+- **Reduce external dependencies.** Django anchor doesn't need any external services and works Django's local file storage.

 ### Limitations